 Criminal Chief, Jimmie Lynn Ramsaur

-Deputy Criminal Chief, White Collar & Economic Crimes, John Webb
+Deputy Chief, White Collar & Economic Crimes Unit, John Webb

-The Criminal Division consists of a Criminal Chief, three Deputy Criminal Chiefs, and approximately 20 Assistant United States Attorneys (AUSAs).
-AUSAs are assigned to one of three teams focusing on particular areas of federal law.
+The Criminal Division consists of a Criminal Chief, three Deputy Criminal Chiefs and approximately 18 Assistant United States Attorneys (AUSAs).
+The AUSAs are assigned to one of three sections that focus on specific substantive areas of federal criminal law.